zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 No primary, secondary qualities like Locke's.

 Yet the world remains as it's always been, it's not a fiction or a figment, it's filled with all the properties seen and experienced.
-His thesis does not undermines the physical mechanical principles.
+His thesis does not undermine the physical mechanical principles.
 The laws of science are summaries of experience, their reduction to a set of rules does not constitute the discovery of some real unperceived cause.

-**"esse est percipi"**: to be is to be perceived.
+**_"esse est percipi"_**: to be is to be perceived.

 Does the dark side of moon exist then?
 Or the peak of the tallest mountain yet to be climbed?
 The material world subsists in the mind who made it, but it also subsists in its parts and particulars of those who have experience of the world.
 No mind, no matter.

 ### Hume, psychologizing morality and causation